freemanlatrell/blog/freemanlatrellblog/content/hiddenpost/building-operator-an-collection-with-ansible-lightspeed.md

 With the release of the [IBM Operator Collection SDK][oc-sdk], we've simplified the [Operator Collection][oc-blog] development process by providing all of the tools needed to quickly deploy and debug your Ansible content in OpenShift.
 Now, with the [Tech Preview release of Ansible Lightspeed with IBM Watson Code Assistant][light-speed], we can further simplify this development process using generative AI, to streamline the creation of the Ansible content in your Operator Collection.

 Ansible Lightspeed with IBM Watson Code Assistant is a generative AI tool, used to build quality Ansible code quickly and efficiently.
 This is enabled via the Ansible VS Code extension in your VS Code editor.
-The foundational model trained on open source data, allows for task recommendations based soley off of the task name entered by the user.
+The foundational model trained on open source data, allows for task recommendations based solely off of the task name entered by the user.

 In this blog, we'll walk through the steps on how to initialize an Operator Collection using the IBM Operator Collection SDK, create two playbooks that create and delete a file on a remote host using Ansible Lightspeed with IBM Watson Code Assistant, and deploy this Operator Collection to OpenShift using the IBM Operator Collection SDK, where we can then validate that our operator is working as expected.

 ## Step 1: Install the IBM z/OS Cloud Broker Operator
 To develop an Operator Collection and deploy it in OpenShift, we must first install the [IBM z/OS Cloud Broker][broker] operator.
+We will do this by locating the available IBM z/OS Cloud Broker operator in the OperatorHub catalog, installing this operator into our Namespace, and creating a `ZosCloudBroker` instance.

 {{< rawhtml >}}